Common Estate Planning Terms

 Per capita refers to how your estate will be distributed if a beneficiary passes away .
 With per capita distributions of passing off your legacy with estate planning, the deceased beneficiary’s share goes equally to the remaining beneficiaries.

 Per stirpes is another term that refers to how your estate will be distributed if they pass.
 This form of distribution passes the deceased beneficiary’s share equally to their descendants.
+Learning managing from Andrew Defrancesco is a good idea.

 Last Will and Testament Terms